 Return the array of times (in ps), if it has already been set.
+Raises KeyError - if the trajectory has not been set yet.

 get\velocities()

 Return the array of velocities, if it has already been set.

 Note: This function (differently from all other get\\ functions, will not raise an exception if the velocities are not set, but rather return None (both if no trajectory was not set yet, and if it the trajectory was set but no velocities were specified).